2021 Boost Mobile Super Trucks

-The 2021 Boost Mobile Super Trucks Series was the second season for the Boost Mobile Super Trucks, an Australian off-road racing series that serves as a counterpart to the Stadium Super Trucks in the United States.
+The 2021 Boost Mobile Super Trucks were the second season for the Boost Mobile Super Trucks, an Australian off-road racing series that serves as a counterpart to the Stadium Super Trucks in the United States.
 Held over three race weekends, the season began at Symmons Plains Raceway on 17–18 April.
 The series supported Supercars Championship race weekends.

 The COVID-19 pandemic resulted in multiple rounds being cancelled.
 Paul Morris and Shae Davies were tied for the most points accumulated across the three remaining weekends, though Morris won four races to Davies' two for the tiebreaker.

 After the season, the trucks were returned to America after the series failed to renew its partnership with Supercars, who were under new ownership.
 However, new Supercars CEO Shane Howard expressed his interest in bringing them back for 2023.
+The trucks would not race in Australia again until 2024.

 Drivers

 Schedule

 Much of the 2020 season's schedule was lost to the COVID-19 pandemic, leading to only the season-opening Adelaide 500 being run.

 The first confirmed race of 2021 was the Darwin Triple Crown, which was announced in November 2020, in the trucks' first race there since 2017.
 In March 2021, Speedcafe spoke with series manager Nathan Cayzer, who confirmed a seven-round schedule supporting the Supercars Championship.
 A Boost Mobile Super Trucks weekend consists of three races, with the first on one day while the other two take place the following day.

 Restrictions in response to the pandemic resulted in the Perth SuperNight (originally scheduled for 11–12 September), Auckland SuperSprint (6–7 November), and Gold Coast 500 (4–5 December) being cancelled.
 The Sydney SuperNight was initially postponed from 21–22 August to 19–21 November before being changed to a four-weekend stretch for the Supercars.
 Although Supercars CEO Sean Seamer indicated his hope for the trucks to support a round at Sydney, no races took place.